alekswebnet/pdfjs-viewer-element/README.md

 `viewer-extra-styles` - Add your CSS rules to the viewer application

+`viewer-extra-styles-urls` - Add external CSS files to the viewer application

 Play with attributes on [Api docs page](https://alekswebnet.github.io/pdfjs-viewer-element/#api).

 ## Viewer CSS theme